 Back in the 1983/1984 season, when Götz Friedrich and the board of the Deutsche Oper Berlin orchestra had the idea of training young prospective members of the orchestra in an academy, the practice of using an operatic orchestra to foster talent was quite new.

-Young musicians under the age of 25 who are currently receiving college training that is of high quality but usually geared to the soloist’s repertoire are given the chance, in the Deutsche Oper Berlin orchestra, to learn the key works of the opera’s repertoire and experience the daily life of a professional at first hand.
+Young musicians who are currently receiving college training that is of high quality but usually geared to the soloist’s repertoire are given the chance, in the Deutsche Oper Berlin orchestra, to learn the key works of the opera’s repertoire and experience the daily life of a professional at first hand.
 In one-to-one instruction and in group orchestra work they are monitored and assisted by tutors, mostly by the orchestra concertmasters and principals.
 The trainees are able to take part in rehearsals, concerts and opera performances if they have become fully familiar with the works with their tutors beforehand.

 Much attention is also paid to the nurturing of chamber music, which is why Academy trainees are given their own chamber concert slot in the chamber music schedule within any given season’s programme.
 Each new year sees gifted young students from German music colleges auditioning for a place in the Orchestra Academy of the Deutsche Oper Berlin.
 Only a few are accepted.